 - As well as antimicrobials, prompt surgical management of the soft tissue infection is likely to be needed for good outcomes.

 The presentation depends on the way in which the heroin is taken by the user.
 Most commonly this leads to injection anthrax but symptoms of inhalational anthrax may occur if contaminated heroin has been smoked.

-The HPA provides an algorithm for the clinical evaluation and management of drug users with possible anthrax.
+Public Health England (PHE) provides an algorithm for the clinical evaluation and management of drug users with possible anthrax.

 Laboratory staff should be warned of possible anthrax in specimens so that appropriate laboratory biohazard precautions can be followed.